-Work is progressing on Canberra’s new Residential Treatment Centre for eating disorders.
-The centre will provide a home-like environment for people with eating disorders to live while they receive the support they need to recover.
+Canberra is an important step closer to having its own Residential Treatment Centre for eating disorders at Coombs.
+The centre will offer a home-like environment for people with eating disorders to live while they receive the support they need to recover.

 The establishment of the centre is supported by a Commonwealth Government commitment of $13.5M over three years.
 The first funding instalment for this was provided to the ACT in the 2021/22 financial year.